openstack/charm-interface-neutron-plugin-api-subordinate/README.md

 # Overview

-This interface is used for a charm to send configuration information to the neutron-api principle charm and request a restart of a service managed by that charm.
+This interface is used for a charm to send configuration information to the neutron-api principle charm, request a restart of a service managed by that charm, and request database migration to be performed.

 # Usage

 ## Flags and States
 The interface provides the `{relation-name}.connected` and `{relation_name}.available` flags and states.

+The charm may set the `{relation-name}.db_migration` flag to instruct the interface code to gate the `{relation_name}.available` flag/state on completion of any in-flight database migration requests.

 ## neutron\_config\_data